FBI, IRS agents search Baltimore mayor's homes, City Hall

-BALTIMORE (AP) — FBI and IRS agents raided the homes and offices of Baltimore's embattled mayor on Thursday amid widening probes to determine whether she used sales of her children's books to disguise government kickbacks.
+BALTIMORE (AP) — Federal agents raided the homes and offices of Baltimore's embattled mayor on Thursday amid widening probes to determine whether she used sales of her children's books to disguise government kickbacks.

-Dave Fitz, an FBI spokesman in the agency's Baltimore office, said agents with the FBI and the IRS criminal division in Washington were "executing court-authorized search warrants" at "both residences and City Hall," and "at other places, too."
-He said he couldn't immediately release more information because the search warrants are sealed.
+Agents with the FBI and the IRS criminal division in Washington were searching both of Mayor Catherine Pugh's homes, several offices at City Hall, her lawyer's office, the home of a top aide and other places, said Dave Fitz, a spokesman for the FBI in Baltimore.
+He said he couldn't release more information because the warrants are sealed.

-Mayor Catherine Pugh has been facing mounting calls for her to resign over a scandal involving her self-published children's books, which she sold to a health plan that does business with the city, as well as to the University of Maryland Medical System, on whose board she sat while serving as a state lawmaker.
-Pugh sold $500,000 worth of the books to the $4 billion hospital network over the years, and meanwhile pushed legislation that would have benefited the regional system.
+Pugh has faced mounting calls for her to resign over a scandal involving her self-published children's books, which she sold to a health plan that does business with the city, as well as to the University of Maryland Medical System, on whose board she sat while serving as a state lawmaker.
+Pugh sold $500,000 worth of the books to the $4 billion hospital network over the years, while pushing legislation that would have benefited the regional system.

-The federal case comes amid a criminal investigation by the state prosecutor's office, which began at the request of Republican Gov. Larry Hogan, as well as probes by the Baltimore Inspector General, an ethics board at City Hall and the state insurance commission.
+The federal case comes amid a criminal investigation by the state prosecutor's office, which began at the request of Republican Gov. Larry Hogan, as well as probes by the Baltimore Inspector General, a city ethics board and the state insurance commission.

+"Mayor Pugh has lost the public trust.
+She is clearly not fit to lead," Hogan declared in a statement Thursday.
+"For the good of the city, Mayor Pugh must resign."

+After several hours searching inside City Hall, a half dozen federal agents carried out cardboard boxes and heavy-duty black cases that likely held computer equipment.
+Other agents searched her homes, which were cordoned off with yellow police tape.

+City Council member Brandon Scott reiterated the council's unanimous demand for her resignation, calling the spectacle "an embarrassment to the city."

-Pugh's spokesman, James Bentley, said Thursday that he hadn't spoken with her doesn't know where she is.
-Pugh's defense attorney, Steve Silverman, did not immediately return calls; his office routed calls to an answering machine.
-Yellow police tape surrounded her home as agents searched inside.
+Pugh remained silent Thursday morning.
+Her spokesman, James Bentley, said he hadn't spoken with her and doesn't know where she is.
+Her defense attorney, Steve Silverman, whose office also was searched, did not immediately return calls.

 City Solicitor Andre Davis said City Hall is cooperating fully with federal investigators.

 It's been more than three weeks since Pugh slipped out of sight, citing deteriorating health from a pneumonia bout.
-Five of her staffers have since joined her on paid leave.
+Six of her staffers joined her on paid leave; on Wednesday, the acting mayor fired three of them.

 Members of Pugh's communications staff have said repeatedly that she intends to return to City Hall when she is feeling better, but have declined to provide any timetable.

-With the investigations intensifying, political analysts said Pugh's biggest bargaining chip is her refusal to resign in a city accustomed to a high-drama, insular political culture.
+At this point, political analysts said, Pugh's biggest bargaining chip is her refusal to resign in a city accustomed to a high-drama, insular political culture.

 While the accusations have certainly cast a shadow over Pugh, she has not been indicted for any crime, and it is unclear how long a criminal investigation will take.
-Earlier this month, Silverman said the mayor looks forward to cooperating with the state prosecutor's probe and will provide "as much information as possible to put this matter to rest."
+Earlier this month, Silverman said the mayor was looking forward to cooperating with the state prosecutor's probe and would provide "as much information as possible to put this matter to rest."

 Pugh would certainly face a bruising 2020 Democratic primary if she were to return and run for reelection.
 Many political observers believe she'll never again be able to wield power effectively due to the scandal.

-A veteran City Council leader, Bernard "Jack" Young, is serving as acting mayor.
-Young said he would merely be a placeholder when she went on leave, and at a Wednesday news conference, he stressed that the decision is up to her.
-But given the groundswell of opinion against her, he said "it could be devastating for her" if she tried to return.
+Veteran City Council leader Bernard "Jack" Young, who is serving as acting mayor, said as she went on leave that he would merely be a placeholder.
+But this week, given the groundswell of opinion against her, he said "it could be devastating for her" if she tried to return.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.